 - Preschool Programs: Willow Path Preschool, Little Voices of Hyde Park, Children's Music Center, and the Temple Beth Shalom Preschool bring the youngest and oldest community members together for music, reading, art projects, and heart-warming interaction.

-- Middle and High School Service Programs: Students from Dedham High School, Noble and Greenough School, Maimonides, Jewish Community Day school, and others regularly visit to participate in life enhancement programs and build relationships with patients.
+- Middle and High School Service Programs: Students from Dedham High School, Noble and Greenough School, Jewish Community Day School, Temple Beth Elohim, and others regularly visit to participate in enrichment programs and build relationships with patients.

-- Performance Series: Students from Boston University Conservatory, New England Conservatory, area a capella groups, and individual music students and entertainers share their talents regularly.
+- Performance Series: Students from Boston University School of Music, New England Conservatory, area a capella groups, and individual music students and entertainers share their talents regularly.